 To remove rust stains, use a commercial rust stain remover.
 Many rust removers have acids which if left long on the surface can etch it.

-Water in certain areas often contain chlorine, magnesium, salts, potassium and other minerals.
-Thus when water is repeatedly used to clean marble, it can damage the stone with yellowing, spalling and pitting.
+Water in certain areas often contains chlorine, magnesium, salts, potassium, and other minerals.
+Thus when water is repeatedly used to clean marble, it can damage the stone with yellowing, spalling, and pitting.
 You can protect the marble with a sealer.

 Maintaining marble can be a challenging task, especially if you have white Italian marble installed in your home.
 This type of marble is stained very easily, and you need to be aware of the best techniques on how to keep it clean and nice.
 If you follow our advice, you’ll be able to keep it always bright and shiny.

 - Garden / Landscaping / Patio — 262

 - Kitchen / Bathrooms — 239

 - Real Estate / Finance — 196

 - HVAC / Air Conditioning — 147